 Buying individual stocks means owning a share of a company.
 When the company grows, so does your investment.
 You might also receive stock dividends as a reward.
 However, when the price of a company's stock goes down, the value of the owner's investment goes down.

-You can minimize your risk by investing in only wonderful companies at prices that guarantee a big return.
-That is the Rule #1 way.
+You can minimize your risk by investing in only wonderful companies at attractive prices.
+That is the Rule 1 way.

-💡Key Takeaway: Among the many things to invest in, stocks are my personal favorite and by far the most rewarding.
-With the right research and patience, investing in individual stocks can offer higher returns than most other investments.
+Key Takeaway: Among the many things to invest in, stocks are my personal favorite and by far the most rewarding.
+With the right research and patience, individual stocks are the most principled path to building serious long-term wealth I know of.

 10. Stock Options